TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.1/developing/api/http/store-search-index.md

 ## Normal Response Codes

-* `204 No Content`
-  - /riak/latest/developing/api/http/store-search-
-  - /riak/kv/latest/developing/api/http/store-search-
-  - /riakkv/latest/developing/api/http/store-search-
----
-The index has been successfully created
+* `204 No Content) - The index has been successfully created

 ## Typical Error Codes

-* `409 Conflict`
-  - /riak/latest/developing/api/http/store-search-
-  - /riak/kv/latest/developing/api/http/store-search-
-  - /riakkv/latest/developing/api/http/store-search-
----
-The index cannot be created because there is
-    already an index with that name
+* `409 Conflict) - The index cannot be created because there is already an index with that name
-* `503 Service Unavailable`
-  - /riak/latest/developing/api/http/store-search-
-  - /riak/kv/latest/developing/api/http/store-search-
-  - /riakkv/latest/developing/api/http/store-search-
----
-The request timed out internally
+* `503 Service Unavailable) - The request timed out internally